 And now, Synara is able to live her life the way she wants and continue to be the good person she sees in herself.
 She went from a pillaging and plundering pirate to a productive member of the Platform’s community.
 Her journey is both inspiring and empowering because it’s not about the hand you’re dealt, it’s about what you do with those cards and how you play the game.
 Synara made the most with what she had and transformed herself into the best version of herself.

 With Star Wars Resistance swiftly coming to an end, we probably won’t see how she’ll continue to play the game.
-Given her incredibly smart and strategic approach, however, I think she has a bright future ahead of her, so here’s hoping season two of Resistance isn’t the last we see of Synara San.
+Given her incredibly smart and strategic approach, however, I think she has a bright future ahead of her, so here’s hoping season 2 of Resistance isn’t the last we see of Synara San.